Influencer Deemed ‘Mexican Kim Kardashian’ Reportedly Dead After Botched Surgery

 “Omg Joselyn Cano died in Colombia getting surgery, that’s wild,” She tweeted, adding, “she looked so good already wow prayers for her family she was so sweet.”

-Nobody in Cano’s camp have confirmed the news of her passing or responded to the reports as of yet.
-Her last post on Instagram was uploaded on December 7, the day the she reportedly passed away, according to the footage from the funeral.
+Nobody in Cano’s camp has confirmed the news of her passing or responded to the reports as of yet.
+Her last post on Instagram was uploaded on December 7, the day that she reportedly passed away, according to the footage from the funeral.
 Joselyn Cano was 30 years old.

+The Source reported that Cano’s cause of death may have been from a butt lift procedure gone wrong.
+The sexy Instagram influencer had amassed over a whopping 13 million followers online and had ventured into business with her Joselyn Cano swimwear line.

+The New York Post noted that before embarking into the modeling world, Cano studied microbiology at San Diego State University.

 Comments